rog0978/dashcam/README.md

 **[Use the online SEI Creator →](https://rog0978.github.io/dashcam/add_SEI_Overlay.html)**

 Just drag and drop your MP4 file from the Dashcam USB stick to view the clip with the associated telemetry SEI metadata and export a videoclip with the embedded visualization.
-Works entirely in your browser - your files never leave your computer.
+Works entirely in your browser - your files never leave your computer!

 ## Troubleshooting